Time: 40 min return

 Awakiki Bush Scenic Reserve is an outstanding example of lowland tōtara forest.
 There is foot access from the road through neighbouring farm land to the loop track through the reserve.

 Getting there: Turn right (signposted) off the Owaka Highway, south of Telford Polytechnic, onto Awakiki Road.

 This is an easy bush walk in the Kaka Point Scenic Reserve that gives the impression that it is very remote, yet almost within the township of Kaka Point.

-There are two signposted, entrance/exit points, both off Marine Terrace.
+Getting there: There are two signposted, entrance/exit points, both off Marine Terrace.
 Another access track links the loop track off Rata Street.

 Nugget Point/Tokata Track